shantanugoel/email-actions/README.md

 # What are the benefits/differences compared to hosted services like IFTTT
 IFTTT provides email hooks as well.
 I *think* email-actions may be an alternative (you can decide whether it's better or not) with respect to below:
+- IFTTT works as a client once email is received so you still need an available SMTP server to be able to send email.
+This can be expensive or risky as you'd have to share your server username/pwd to the email sending entity. email-actions is an SMTP server that takes actions before any actual email delivery.
 - Can be run locally with minimal dependencies.
 You don't need to send your data to internet or even have an internet connection
 - Tiny footprint
 - Can run local commands as well while IFTTT still needs to be integrated with something else if that's what you need
 - You are in control of your info
-- Free(er).
-That is no limitations on hooks/conditions etc
+- Free(er), that is, no limitations on hooks/conditions etc

 # Current high level feature list
 - aiosmtpd based for aync email processing for performance